dnndev/xmp-docs/manage-feeds.md

 context: all
 summary: >-
   NEW TO VERSION 3.0: Feeds are a new feature as of XMod Pro 3\.
 They greatly expand what you can do with XMod Pro.
+With them, you can create RSS feeds, export data as CSV files, convert SQL data to XML files, even use them to display printer-friendly HTML files -- all using the same types of techniques you use to create templates.
+Feeds are created, edited, copied, and deleted within the Manage Feeds page.
+The Manage Feeds page is only available to Hosts or SuperUser accounts.
+To get there, select "Control Panel" from the module's Actions/Manage Menu.
 keywords:
   - managing
   - feeds